lexich/yandex-disk-webdav/README.md

 yandex-disk-webdav
 ==================

-Simple wrapper to work with yandex disk using webdav Basic Auth
+Simple wrapper to work with yandex disk using webdav Basic Auth.
+Compatible python 2.6, 2.7, 3

 # Install